zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ## Functions

-InfluxDB SQL supports a wide variety of functions.
+Following is a list of supported fucntions.

-### Aggregates
+### Aggregate

 An aggregate function performs a calculation on a set of data values in a column and returns a single value.